+When it comes to the world of knives, one of the fundamental distinctions lies in the type of blade edge: single or double-edged.
+This key feature plays a significant role in the cutting performance, functionality, and cultural heritage of different knife styles, particularly in Japanese and Western culinary traditions.
 In European tradition, knives are bevelled on both sides of the blade; coming to a point in the middle.
 In Japanese tradition, however, the bevel is only formed on one side (usually the right-hand side).
 What is the purpose and/or advantage of this?

-First, let’s explain what is meant when talking about knives, single/double-sided blades and their cutting edge.
 The angle of the knife is also referred to as the “bevel.”
 Most knives have a bevel on both sides, but some traditional Japanese knives have a single bevel, or even differing bevel sizes.
 Typically, however, when talking about knives that have a traditional bevel and a 10-degree angle, it means on both sides, making the total angle 20 degrees.

 A and C blade shapes are respectively for the right and left-hand chef’s, while blade shape B is a double hollow.